jendakol/mapboxtool/README.md

 where _`input.conf`_ is your configuration file.

+If rendering of sam map fails with `HTTP 413` from MapBox, try to specify `maxPointsBase` in the configuration.
+It will lower your points in rendered path but raise the probability to actually render the map.
+WTH, you ask?
+See [P.S.s](#pss).

 ### P.S.s

 Some genius in MapBox decided that the static maps API will accept only `GET` requests, which may lead to